 Rohingya refugee crisis

-Nearly 1.2 million people including Rohingya refugees and host communities are in need of WASH assistance, of which 853,300 are targeted for water, 914,900 for sanitation and 1,166,000 for hygiene.??
+Nearly 1.2 million people including Rohingya refugees and host communities are in need of WASH assistance.??
+The upcoming monsoon season, typically beginning in June, will greatly increase WASH needs.?

 90% of settlements report at least half of the population lack access to water.
 Some 81% of households reported E. Coli bacteria contamination in their water sources.?
 Space for WASH facilities is limited, and jerrycans for safe water transportation and storage are lacking.???
 31% of the 4,877 tube wells are broken or dried up and 62% of water available to households is contaminated. ??
 Water testing was conducted in 76 health centres by WHO and findings revealed that only 53 had access to safe drinking water, 21 used water suited only for bathing and 5 were using unsafe water.?

 50% of water points in the main camp area are at risk of floods during the monsoon season.?